jlink/how-to-specify-it/README.md

 In a few places I left out a couple of words or sentences that do not make sense in the Java context.
 In one situation I skipped over almost a full page - this is noted in the text.

-Where necessary inserted a few sentences of my own to explain differences between the original and my translated version.
+Where necessary I inserted a few sentences of my own to explain differences between the original and this version.
+At the end of the article I appended a
+[personal addendum](#personal-addendum) in which I address a few open questions.

-Additionally I translated Haskell style variable names to longer Java names:
+Moreover, I translated Haskell style variable names to longer Java names:
 - `t` became `bst` or `bst1`
 - `t′` became `bst2`